semrush/intergalactic/website/docs/data-display/data-visualization/data-visualization.md

 @## Chart types

 We use many types of charts in the interface.
-Each of them is designed to visualize different cases and data.
+Each of them is designed to visualize various cases and data.

 - [Line chart](/data-display/line-chart/)
 - [Area chart](/data-display/area-chart/)